charbitz/diploma-thesis/README.md

 the two kinds of features were different, it was no different from having only DBT data.

+You can review below the details of two sample images from both databases, as well as the two scenarios, with and without preprocessing:

 <div align="center">

 | DBT image no PP: | INBreast image no PP: |